Professional wrestling holds: Fujiwara armbar

 Invented by Yoshiaki Fujiwara, it is also known as a short "armbar".
 With the opponent lying prone, the wrestler lies on the opponent's back, at a 90° angle to them, putting some or all of their weight on the opponent to prevent them from moving.
 The opponent's arm is then hooked and pulled back into their body, stretching the forearms, biceps, and pectoral muscles.
 Variations of this can include clasping the opponent's hand instead of hooking the upper arm, for extra leverage and bridging out, while performing the move to increase leverage and immobilize the opponent.
 A kneeling variation also exists.
 Becky Lynch uses it as the Dis-arm-her, where the attacking wrestler takes a face-down opponent's arm in a kneeling position, adding pressure by pulling back on the arm.
 A reverse version also exists, with the opponent lying on their back, the wrestler lies on the mat, putting some or all of their weight on the opponent to prevent them from moving.
 The opponent's arm is then hooked and pulled back into their body, stretching the forearms, biceps, and pectoral muscles.
-The regular hold was used by Deonna Purrazzo, MJF, and Timothy Thatcher, while the bridging version was used by Mark Haskins as the Star Armbar while Tommaso Ciampa briefly uses it as his submission finisher.
+The regular hold is used by Deonna Purrazzo, Timothy Thatcher, and MJF, the latter calling the move the Salt of the Earth. while the bridging version was used by Mark Haskins as the Star Armbar while Tommaso Ciampa briefly uses it as his submission finisher.
 Mexican luchador Místico innovated a variation in which he performs a tilt-a-whirl on the opponent them slams face first with a single-arm takedown and uses the submission hold called the La Mistica.
+A double arm variation is used by Deonna Purrazzo in addition to her regular variation; she calls the double arm variation Venus de Milo.